 On 3-factor authentication.
-Previous key-split schemes (such as [23]) employ a 2-factor authentication mechanism based on a password and a soft-token.
-Whereas, we employ a 3-factor authentication mechanism so that a signature is produced when a request

-- 1. presents a valid password (i.e., what you know), - 2. is initiated from a party having access to the user's soft-token (i.e., what you have), and - 3. presents a valid fresh one-time secret (i.e., whether you always have access to the soft-token).
+Previous key-split schemes (such as [22]) employ a 2-factor authentication mechanism based on a password and a soft-token.
+Whereas, we employ a 3-factor authentication mechanism so that a signature is produced when a request (i) presents a valid password (i.e., what you know), (ii) is initiated from a party having access to the user's soft-token (i.e., what you have), and (iii) presents a valid fresh one-time secret (i.e., whether you always have access to the soft-token).
+The last factor helps achieve the newly introduced compromise detection and the enhanced abuse prevention (see Section 4.2).